The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Experiments

-We report system-level accuracy and end-to-end wall-clock time per query (batch-normalized; seconds/query) for TextMAS and Vision Wormhole (VW) across heterogeneous model configurations.
-For the main settings we use a compact cell format (accuracy and time per cell); for all settings we report improvements as $\Delta$Acc (percentage points) and speedup ($\times$) of VW relative to TextMAS.
+We report system-level accuracy and end-to-end wall-clock time for TextMAS and Vision Wormhole (VW) across heterogeneous VLM-based MAS configurations; improvements are reported as $\Delta$Acc (percentage points) and speedup ($\times$) of VW relative to TextMAS.